Schachte/Mobile-Security-Notes/security-basics.md

 ## Security Problems in Medical Control Apps

     - Sensors have poor security protocols
-    - They don't have the resources for strong security
+    - Sensors do not have the resources for strong security
     - Unprotected wifi, low storage, etc.

 ## Mobile App Safety Inter-relation